ketonkakkar/ketonkakkar.github.io/index.md

 I am a writer and computer scientist interested in technology, law, and daily life.
 I write prose, across genre, often about time, memory, and dislocation.
 I also hold a license to broker mortgages in the State of New York.
 For fun, I read books, climb rocks, and make pottery.

-I love using computational thinking to analyze humanistic problems, and I think a whole lot of what we deem digital problems can be worked through with humanistic thought.

-I enjoy correspondence!
-Feel free to shoot me an email about anything you wish.
-My address is displayed at the bottom of this site.

-## What's next

-Being 22 with few obligations, I think it best to spend my time on hard problems, with a view toward the long term.
-Right now I am most interested in: fixing [American apathy](/blog/2020/03/23/canaries.html), sustainable energy/finance, and implementing the reverse of brain drains.

 ## A patch in the fabric

-Last spring I made a podcast about my parents' lives with [War News Radio](https://podcasts.apple.com/us/podcast/war-news-radio/id75012663) as the first part of a larger oral history on Afghan Hindu refugees.
+In the spring of 2019 I made a podcast about my parents' lives with [War News Radio](https://podcasts.apple.com/us/podcast/war-news-radio/id75012663) as the first part of a larger oral history on Afghan Hindu refugees.
 You can listen to it here.

 <iframe title="Exodus from Afghanistan: My Parents' Story" src="https://www.podbean.com/media/player/d99xe-ae7646?from=site&skin=1&share=1&fonts=Helvetica&auto=0&download=1&version=1" height="122" width="100%" style="border: none;" scrolling="no" data-name="pb-iframe-player"></iframe>